dgrothman/theinnerjourney/docs/C1-SafePeople/ColorCode-White.md

 * Patient with others
 * Kind to animals and people
 * Blends into all situations

-**As a friend**

-* Patient and enduring through good and bad times
-* Tolerant of unkind behavior
-* Supportive and accepting
-* Listens with empathy
-* Relaxed in most situations
-* Likes most people
-* Liked by most people
-* Compatible with different personalities
-* Enjoys observing others
-* Non-demanding of friendships

 ## Limitations
 **As an individual**